-

 Term has started and whilst the instructors who are back in the classroom can clearly see who is present in their classes, for those who are teaching virtually it is not so easy to determine.
 Luckily for the instructors who are hosting their virtual classes in Zoom, an attendance report can be generated.
 This report will show you who was present in your virtual session and for how long.
 Follow these simple steps to generate an attendance report in Zoom.
 Sign into the Zoom portal through PAWS.
 Click Reports on the left-hand side navigation, then click Usage.
 Enter the appropriate dates of the classes in question and click Search.…

 When you have certain learning disabilities or you are studying in a language you aren’t fully fluent in, it is easy to miss important details of what your professor says.
 As an instructor, you can make what you say accessible for all your learners by turning on captions before your Zoom meetings.
-The button to turn it on is right beside the button for breakout rooms at the bottom of your computer screen in Zoom.
-Unfortunately, there are currently only English transcripts and you need to deliberately turn them on for each meeting.
-However, Audio Transcript is added to Zoom recordings using our default settings so no action is required…
+The button to turn it on is located in the “More” section at the bottom of your computer screen in Zoom.
+From there you can choose to “Show” or “Hide Captions” as well as the caption language.
+The images below show where to find these buttons.
+You need to deliberately turn captions on for each meeting.
+However, Audio…

 Reading the Remote Room: Surveying your students